iammrbrown/BLUE/major_projects/Micromouse_2024/INFO.md

 ## On the table:

-Creation of a system aimed for creation and debugging of test labirynths.
-Best if related to the exploration and pathfinding testbench in the later stages.
+Implementation and testing of a simple exploration algorythm.

 ## Current idea:

-Bitmap creation and analisys - this would allow for easy conversion between graphical and code-based representation of the labirytnh.
-This approach could also utilise elements already created in previous projects.
+The algorythm will be focusing on the recognition of unnecessary labirynth parts and marking them as "to be ignored" in order to minimise the exploration time.

 ## To do:

-Implementation of a grapical representation of a labirynth in memory for bugtesting purposes.
+Implementation of a simplified exploration and floodfill algorythms for bug testing and improvement.
+Also - testing materials - we need them labirynths.

 *Last edited: 01/04/2024*